derjoachim/moyo-git-tools/README.md

 The `mass_update.sh` script enters a local subdirectory that has all the shared repositories and iterates through the subdirectories.
 Per subdirectory, it gives a status (and later) the option to perform certain actions within the script, like pulling.

-The `composer2symlink.sh` script parses a composer.json file.
+The `jsymlinker.sh` script parses a composer.json file.
 It retrieves all required assembla repositories, clones them if necessary and adds symlinks.
 You can optionally force symlinks.
 One word of warning though: please make sure that the symlinks are readable by the web server.
 MAMP users will not have this problem, but when you use a VM, please make sure that the symlinks are created using a path readable by your webserver.

 Early Nooku repository scripts
 ------------------------------